DRI CAMPUS LOCATIONS

 Does DRI give tours to the public?

 DRI is a closed research campus and does not offer public tours.
-However, we host annual open houses on both our Reno and Las Vegas campuses that feature lab tours, hands-on science activities for the whole family, food trucks, and lots more.
-Sign up for the DRI Bulletin to get monthly updates about the open houses and other events DRI holds throughout the year.
+Sign up for the DRI Bulletin to get monthly updates about the DRI news and events throughout the year.